 WHAT WE DO...

-paws of nusa penida sterilisation program
+paws of nusa penida TNR program (trap, neuter, release)

 In addition to sterilising pets we are also rolling out an education program with regards to animal health, basic animal welfare, the value of vaccinating & sterilising pets, zoonosis, the perks of having pets and of course the consequences of dumping unwanted litters which then leads to hungry dogs predating on livestock.